MSU-CSE491/CSE491/projects.md

 ## 3. Individual Contributions (5 points)

 While the larger portion of your project grade will be based on the overall group project, it is important that each group member provides a meaningful contribution.
-Based in part on ratings by your teammates (and audited by the instructors using progress reports and git logs, if needed) you will receive a qualification for how effective of a contributor you were to the group project.
+Based in part on ratings by your teammates (and audited by the instructors using progress reports, git logs, and the work agreement if needed) you will receive a qualification for how effective of a contributor you were to the group project.

 + **_Proficient Contributor_**: You have met all of the expectations and delivered your portion of the project.
 You worked diligently on the project throughout the semester and were a reliable member of the team.
 You will receive the full five points for this section.